 While most County residents rely on the automobile for their daily transportation needs, some residents have no other option but to walk.
 Children often walk to and from school, if the school is nearby, or to a transit stop.
+Elderly residents with impaired vision or While most County residents rely on the automobile for their daily transportation needs, some residents have no other option but to walk.

-Elderly residents with impaired vision or other limitations may not be able to drive, but may still desire to independently fulfill their shopping or recreational needs by walking.
+other limitations may not be able to drive, but may still desire to independently fulfill their shopping or recreational needs by walking.
 Persons with disabilities that do not preclude travel on foot represent another group for whom walking, or walking combined with transit, may be the only mobility option.
-Further, an estimated 5.7% of households in San Mateo County did not own or have access to an automobile.
-People in these zero-vehicle households have to rely on alternatives to the automobile, beginning with travel on foot.
+Furthermore, an estimated 5.7% of households in San Mateo County did not own or have access to an automobile.39 People in these zero-vehicle households have to rely on alternatives to the automobile, beginning with travel on foot.